Catilinarian conspiracy: Critical perspectives

 Robin Seager argued in 1973 that Catiline's involvement in a plot against the state postdates Cicero's First Catilinarian and that when he left Rome in November, he had not yet fully committed to any rebellion.
-He also argues that Manlius, who Cicero cast as Catiline's military attaché, acted independently of Catiline for separate reasons.
+He also argues that Manlius, whom Cicero cast as Catiline's military attaché, acted independently of Catiline for separate reasons.
 Only in Etruria, on Catiline's way to Massilia, did he join with Manlius after concluding that rebellion would protect his dignitas more than exile.
-Seager also rejects a joint plan between Catiline and Lentulus, arguing Lentulus probably joined late in the conspiracy to capitalise on the disruption, and pictures Cicero as attempting "to provoke into open rebellion all those who might stand to gain from the advent of a new Sulla [in Pompey's return from the east] and then to exterminate them before [Pompey's] arrival".
+Seager also rejects a joint plan between Catiline and Lentulus, arguing Lentulus probably joined late in the conspiracy to capitalise on the disruption, and pictures Cicero as attempting to purge Italy from unreliable elements in advance of Pompey's return to prevent him from taking over the state like Sulla.

 Most scholars, however, reject Waters' and Seager's reconstructions and accept the broader historicity of Catiline's plot in 63 BC.